John-Land/news-category/.ipynb_checkpoints/README-checkpoint.md

-# News Category Text Classfication
+# News Category Text Classification

 One popular text classification application is used in digital advertising for contextual targeting. <br>
-For contextual targeting, ads are placed based on the context of the news article, assuming that ads placed in a related context have a higher probability of being clicked on (higher click throuh rate). <br>
+For contextual targeting, ads are placed based on the context of the news article, assuming that ads placed in a related context have a higher probability of being clicked on (higher click through rate). <br>

 In this project we train several deep learning models to predict the news topic of an article from the raw text of the article. <br>